bitshiftlabs/init/README.md

 You will be working on possibly innovative projects, and also proposing your own projects which could ultimately solve some relevant real-life problem.
 This way you'll develop critical thinking and analytical skills which are a great asset in builing an original product.

-All the code you write will have full credit against your name, which can later turn out to be a great addition to your experience and resume :)
+All the code you write will have proper credit against your name, which can later turn out to be a great addition to your experience and resume :)

 ### How much of my time will I have to devote as a mentor?
 As a mentor, your responsibility shall include guiding the students and unblocking them if they happen to get stuck somewhere.
-You may do this by explaning the problem in simple terms with your experience, guiding them towards relevant material, or brainstorm the solution to their problem so that they may get to see a bigger picture.
-We estimate that this should take 5-6 hours/week at max, while 2-3 hours/week on an average of your precious time.
+You may do this by explaning the problem in simple terms, guiding them towards relevant material, or brainstorm the solution to their problem so that they may get to see a bigger picture.
+We estimate that this should take about 5-6 hours/week at max, while 2-3 hours/week on an average of your precious time.

 **Anything else on your mind?** Do let us know by mailing us [here](mailto:viveknigam.nigam3@gmail.com).